Luligu/matterbridge/README.md

 Follow these steps to install Matterbridge:

-on Windows:

 ```
 npm install -g matterbridge
 ```

-on Linux (you need the necessary permissions):
+on Linux you may need the necessary permissions:

 ```
 sudo npm install -g matterbridge